Technical

 Set Query Options

 The Set Query tool will filter a list based on almost any values within the database.
-One or more user defined conditions must be true for the record to be included within the queried list.
+One or more user-defined conditions must be true for the record to be included within the queried list.
 The flexibility of the query operators allows the user to define the content of various look up lists, reports, and other queried records within EBMS.
-There are two2 levels of query options within EBMS:
+There are two levels of query options within EBMS:

 1. Set Query dialog: See instructions below for this recommended query tool that is easy to use and contains universal settings throughout EBMS.

-2. Advanced query: This advanced tool is recommended for more flexibility than the Set Query option.
-Reference the section at the end of this page for more details on this advanced query option.
+2. Advanced Query: This advanced tool is recommended for more flexibility than the Set Query option.
+Reference the Advanced Query section at the end of this page for more details on this advanced query option.

 Tools that use Set Query